 Danny received a B.S. degree from Wake Forest University where he majored in chemistry with a concentration of medicinal chemistry & drug discovery.
 He worked as a research assistant in Dr. Ulrich Bierbach's lab at Wake Forest where he studied platinum acridine drugs, a novel platinum chemotherapy agent which is being investigated in order to treat breast and lung cancers.
 Specifically, Danny investigated molecular mechanisms behind drug resistance and epigenetic silencing mechanisms in non-small cell lung cancer and triple negative breast cancer.

 Nebiyou graduated from Williams College in 2019 with a double major in biology and computer science.
 At Williams, he worked in the lab of Dr. Derek Dean investigating the seizure inducing locus julius seizure(jus) in D. melanogaster and the genetic interaction of jus with other loci in the seizure inducing pathway.
 In his spare time, he worked on various mini-projects in computer science and loves solving algorithmic problems on Hackerrank.
 As a research associate in the Viswanathan lab, Nebiyou is working to study novel vulnerabilities in castration-resistant prostate cancer.

 Ananthan Sadagopan Undergraduate Research Associate

-Ananthan is an incoming freshman at MIT planning to major in biology.
+Ananthan is an undergraduate at MIT planning to major in biology.
 He previously worked as a research assistant in Dr. Soldano Ferrone’s lab at MGH investigating mechanisms of HLA class I downregulation in cancer cells.
 In the Viswanathan Lab, his current work is related to the characterization of sex-specific alterations in cancers.

 Stephen Tang Emma Garner